Friends: 10 times the classic sitcom was problematic - Up News Info

 It’s no secret there was an underlying homophobic and transphobic tone to Friends, but particularly with the character of Chandler.
 Chandler’s mom – played by Kathleen Turner – is a transgender Vegas drag queen, something he’s constantly embarrassed by throughout the series.
 She is a punchline who never gets referred to with the right pronouns – Chandler also loves to mock the fact that she wore dresses.
 The gang doesn’t hold back about questioning the genitalia Chandler’s dad has either – something that is super invasive.

-Lesson learned: Be inclusive and respectful to everyone – don’t be transphobic!
+Lesson learnt: Be inclusive and respectful to everyone – don’t be transphobic!

 When there were only two people of colour in the show